ibpsa/project1-wp-2-1-cim-gis/content/Contribute.md

 Furthermore, you are welcome to contribute in the following ways:

 ##### Edit and Preview
-+ For previewing the data that you would like to add to the template, please edit and Preview the [Contribute](https://github.com/ibpsa/project1-wp-2-1-cim-gis/edit/master/content/Contribute.md) page.
++ For previewing the data that you would like to add to the template, please edit and preview the [Add data](https://github.com/ibpsa/project1-wp-2-1-cim-gis/edit/master/content/Add_data.md) page.
-Please remember this step is only to preview the data that you would like to contribute with.
+Please remember this step is only to **preview** the data that you would like to contribute with. **Do not commit the changes in the repository.**

 ##### Via pull request